hpetersson/Tensegrity_MATLAB_Objects/README.md

 This MATLAB framework allows modeling and simulation of tensegrity dynamics, or the dynamics of a network of bars and strings.
 The dynamics of each bar are modeled as 2 point masses, one at each end of the bar.
 Collisions with a rigid ground are supported, but inter-bar collisions are not.
 The goal of this framework is to increase simulation fidelity compared to other tensegrity simulators such as NTRT.

-# Equilibrium Manifold
+# Equilibrium Manifold Deployment
-The /superBallEqManiExample folder contains code for navigating the equilibrium manifold (Sultan) of the tensegrity icosahedra.
+The /superBallEqManiExample folder contains code for navigating the equilibrium manifold (Sultan) of the tensegrity icosahedra, for deployment purposes.
 To run it, run `superBallEqManiExample/runExample.m`.
+Currently, cylindrical and hexagonal deployment are implemented.

 # Getting-Started Tutorial
 This short tutorial shows how to create a tensegrity model and simulate its dynamics using the Tensegrity_MATLAB_Objects framework.
 To see the end result of the tutorial, run  `./simpleDynamicsExample/example.m`.